tcrafton/ReactGenericProjectWithMockDb/README.md

 ## React with a mock db

 An example of setting up a React app with a mock db.
-(Learned by going through Cory House's Pluralsight course [link Building Applications with React and Redux](https://www.pluralsight.com/courses/react-redux-react-router-es6), fantastic course)
+(Learned by going through Cory House's Pluralsight course [Building Applications with React and Redux](https://www.pluralsight.com/courses/react-redux-react-router-es6), fantastic course)

 ## Steps for setting up the app to run with mock data
  * <b>npx create-react-app name-of-app</b>